VivianeBusch-Wallace/ExercisesAndClassDocs/Sep/27-09-21/README.md

 npm i uuid
 npm i multer
 npm i concurrently

 npm i nodemon --save-dev

 mkdir server

 touch server/server.js server/app.js

 mkdir server/models server/controllers

 touch server/models/userModel.js

 touch server/controllers/userController.js

 npx create-react-app client
+<< to start react part inside a folder called "client"
+clean out react files which are unnecessary

-we now have react inside a folder called client react will have its own package.json and .gitignore etc.
+we now have react inside the folder client react will have its own package.json and .gitignore etc. everything BE will live in our folder called "server"

-in your package.json we need to add the following scripts "start": "node server/server.js",
+in your package.json of our root folder we need to add the following scripts >>

+"start": "node server/server.js",
+<< this is optional

 "server": "nodemon server/server.js",

 "client": "npm start --prefix client",
+<< prefix will tell npm start to go inside client and execute

 "dev": "concurrently \"npm run server\" \"npm run client\""
+<< the \ help ignore the double quotes, this command line works with the concurrently dependency and combines running react and BE app at the same time

 inside React package.json: add "proxy": "http://localhost:5000" after browsersList

+now we can go to root in terminal and run: npm run dev which will start both BE and React